 This ‘transfer’ process of reviewing your notes, and creating the cards is a valuable part of the learning process.

 This has been verified many times such as in this article by L. Borelli, Medical Daily.

 With the NoteDex flashcard app you can organize your flashcards into Stacks, and even in Groups within Stacks, something you can’t really do with many other note taking programs.
+This is one benefit of using electronic flash cards.
 This will help you to organize your flashcards better.
 And the best thing?
 You can make as many flash cards as you like.
 Unlimited flashcards (also called index cards) that look better than the real thing!
 Be creative, it helps learning.
 But keep them SIMPLE.
 There is a great article on the web by Thomas Frank which I highly recommend you watch ‘8 Better Ways to Make and Study Flashcards’.
 One thing Thomas highlights is the power of using pictures along with the word/concept you are learning.
 It’s a great article — do read it!